 In the above image, the user has access to both types of invoices.
 In a different example where they have access to one of them only, the drop-down menu would show just one option.

-To activate this option you need to go to the click on your Profile Icon and select Account Setup and click at the "Restrict access to certain Document Types based on different user logins" checkbox.
+To activate this option you need to go to Settings section, select Account Setup and click at the "Restrict access to certain Document Types based on different user logins" checkbox.

 Note: Do not do this while users are logged in or are expected to log in soon!
 This will take away their access based on documents unless you provide it specifically.
 It is suggested that this is activation is considered maintenance and only performed out of work hours and with adequate time to test the permissions.

-To grant different access levels to a user, click on your Profile Icon and select Company & Billing (Admin).
-From the menu on the left, click on Users and then click on Edit User Permissions, next to the user you want to edit their access rights.
+To grant different access levels to a user you need to go to the Settings section and then click on View Users & Permissions.
+Then click at Edit Users Permissions next to the user you want to edit their access rights.